brooklyncentral/brooklyn-ambari/README.md

         - ZOOKEEPER

-To use the blueprint unchanged first create an AWS security group called "test-ambari" with an inbound TCP rule for port 8080.
+To use the blueprint unchanged first create an AWS security group called "test-ambari" with an inbound TCP rule for port 8080 and allowing all traffic within the security group.

 ## Building and Running

 There are several options available for building and running.

+### Karaf

+If you are using Apache Brooklyn in karaf mode then you can simply use the cli with the following command:

+    br add-catalog catalog.bom

+This will add brooklyn-ambari and a simple big data blueprint (ambari-cluster-application) to your Apache Brooklyn instance.

 ### Building a standlone distro